 - Slurred or unclear speech

 - Lips or fingernails that appear to have a blue tint

 Morphine Withdrawal Symptoms

 When an individual who is addicted to morphine stops using the drug, they undergo a set of withdrawal symptoms.
-When not properly treated at a detox center, these symptoms can even lead to complications.
+When not properly treated through a professional morphine detox program, these symptoms can even lead to complications.
 Specifically, those detoxing from morphine are likely to encounter the following side effects.

 - Feelings of anxiety and depression

 - Muscle spasms